“MY BICEPS AREN’T GROWING…”

 TECHNIQUE 3: IN10SITY

-The In10sity technique allows you to increase the amount of productive reps you’re performing with a heavier weight.
+My next expert tip for bigger strong biceps is the In10sity technique.
+It allows you to increase the amount of productive reps you’re performing while lifting heavy.

 To perform this technique we’ll first choose a weight that will allow us to get to failure in the five or six rep range.
 Then we rest pause for 10 seconds.